 |2023||HPC #22-505||$13,070||Water Development, Phase 1|

-Tonto National Forest Ranches That Received APWIAP In 2022
+Tonto National Forest Ranches That Benefited From APWIAP Grants In 2022 & 2023

 |1999||EWP||$15,765||Paid to Take Cattle Off the Land During Drought|